cburgmer/csscritic/README.md

 Developing CSS Critic
 ---------------------
-For linting, tests and minification install Node.js and PhantomJS and run
+For linting, tests and minification install Node.js and run

     $ ./go